'Dopesick' casts the Sacklers as villains of the opioid crisis. Reality is complex

 For the millions of Americans whose lives have been shattered by the opioid crisis, Hulu's limited series Dopesick provides a cathartic piece of storytelling.
 For those who haven't been affected by addiction firsthand, the story offers powerful insight into the crisis, portraying the devastation many families feel.

-When the Sackler family and their private company, Purdue Pharma, are introduced on screen (often seen in their eponymously named museum wings, or on one of their opulent estates) they're portrayed as the main villains of the story.
+When the Sacklers and their private company, Purdue Pharma, are introduced on-screen (often seen in their eponymously named museum wings or on one of their opulent estates), they're portrayed as the main villains of the story.

-For many viewers around the country who feel Purdue Pharma and their product OxyContin bear an enormous responsibility for the devastation caused by this public health crisis, it's powerful storytelling.
+For many viewers around the U.S. who feel Purdue Pharma and its product OxyContin bear an enormous responsibility for the devastation caused by this public health crisis, it's powerful storytelling.

-While the Sackler family has faced criticism for their role in fueling the opioid crisis, they deny any wrongdoing.
+While the Sackler family has faced criticism for its role in fueling the opioid crisis, the family denies any wrongdoing.
 Members of the family who led the company have never been charged with a crime, and it's very likely they never will be.

 They're also likely to emerge from this scrutiny with much of their wealth intact, protected by a legal firewall that would prevent people harmed by OxyContin from suing them directly.